GanttPRO is online Gantt chart software that allows you to create and schedule projects with the help of Gantt diagrams.

 Users who signed up for the free GanttPRO accounts before September 23, 2015, are considered early adopters and received the right to use GanttPRO service and all the upcoming features for both commercial and personal needs for free without any limitations.

 With the introduction of a FREE trial and removal of a free plan, we expanded the rights of forever free users.
-They get the right to use the Essential Plan for free with no time limits.
-The functionality of the Essential plan offers times more opportunities than just a free plan offered.
+They get the right to use the Individual Plan for free with no time limits.
+The functionality of the Individual plan offers times more opportunities than just a free plan offered.

 GanttPRO project planning tool is developed with the help of XB Software, the outsourcing software development company and a resident of Belarus High Technologies Park with more than 10 years of experience and 100+ employees.
 The company works in full compliance with ISO 27001 standards.